learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/JSONRPC.md

 Here is some basic documentation on JSON-RPC https://www.jsonrpc.org/specification

 Read more about the differences between remote procedure calls and rest here https://nordicapis.com/whats-the-difference-between-rpc-and-rest/

+Here is an example of how to set up JSON-RPC using TypeScript and guide on how to install it using npm. https://www.npmjs.com/package/json-rpc-2.0